 All the questions mentioned above are broad topics, and, in this blog post, we focus on the technological aspects.
 To learn more about expanding the use of RPA, you can read our Robotic Operating Model guide.

-Scaling robotics up (and down) from a technical perspective
+Scaling RPA up (and down) from a technical perspective

 Latest from the RPA software market

-The European summer has been hotter than ever before with temperatures soaring at unseen levels.
-And, even though most of the experts are on well-deserved holidays, the RPA market turns hotter and hotter as the year goes on.
-The market is growing at a staggering pace.
-Recent research by Gartner shows that between 2017 and 2018, the market grew an incredible 63.1%, making it the fastest-growing segment in the global enterprise software market.
+The RPA market turns hotter and hotter as the years go by.
+Research by Gartner shows that between 2017 and 2018, the market grew an incredible 63.1%, making it the fastest-growing segment in the global enterprise software market.
 At the same time, a leading trio of RPA tools, namely UiPath, Blue Prism, and Automation Anywhere, is getting bigger and bigger market share and starting to be ahead of all the other competing solutions.
-Those three RPA vendors have also been busy in the media announcing new rounds of funding worth 100s of millions of dollars.
-The conclusion is that the leading trio has funding muscle and innovation capabilities to continue to lead the pack.
+These three RPA vendors have also been busy in the media announcing new rounds of funding worth hundreds of millions of dollars building their financial muscle and innovation capabilities to continue to lead the pack.
 The journey accelerates from pure RPA towards AI boosted Intelligent Process Automation.
 All three leading tools are excellent in their functionality and businesses can create real value no matter which one is selected.

 Two major pain points